Falls Creek Falls Hike

 Getting there

-To reach the Falls Creek Falls Trailhead from Portland, take I-84 E and cross Bridge of the Gods at Cascade Locks, then head east on Highway 14.
-Or, to save yourself the $3 toll, you can take slower but scenic Highway 14 E from Vancouver.
+To reach the Falls Creek Falls Trailhead from Portland, take I-84 E and cross the Bridge of the Gods at Cascade Locks, then head east on Highway 14.
+Or, to save yourself the $3 toll, you can take the slower but scenic Highway 14 E from Vancouver.
 When you reach the traffic circle in Carson, take a left onto Wind River Highway and follow it for 14 miles.
 Take a right onto NF-30 and continue for 0.8 miles, then turn right onto unpaved NF-3062.
 These last 2 miles to the trailhead will be bumpy.
-The drive from Portland takes about 1 hour 20 minutes.
+The drive from Portland takes about 1 hour and 20 minutes.

 Explore nearby